 </title>

-An example is to build a multi-level category navigation.
-In AnqiCMS, we cancategoryListobtain category data, and combineitem.HasChildrenProperty to determine if the current category has subcategories.
-If it does, continue using the nestedcategoryListorforloop to render subcategories; if not, it may directly display the article list under the category:
+A classic example is to build a multi-level category navigation.
+In AnqiCMS, we can achieve this bycategoryListget the category data and combine withitem.HasChildrenTo determine whether the current category has subcategories.
+If it does, then continue to use the nestedcategoryListorforloop to render subcategories; if not, it may directly display the article list under the category:

 {% categoryList main_categories with moduleId="1" parentId="0" %}